clade/PyDAQmx/doc/usage.rst

 Task object
 ===========

-The PyDAQmx package indroduce an object oriented interface to the DAQmx package.
-Basically, you replace the taskHandle mecanism with a Task object.
+The PyDAQmx package introduces an object-oriented interface to the DAQmx package.
+Basically, you replace the taskHandle mechanism with a Task object.
 Each function of the NIDAQ that works with a taskHandle is a method of the Task object.
-The name is the same without the DAQmx at the begining and the taskHandle argument of the function is removed.
+The method names are the same as the DAQmx function names without the DAQmx at the beginning, and the taskHandle argument of the function is omitted.

 The above example now reads::